China posts sharp drop in new coronavirus cases after criteria change

 The situation is still severe, although efforts to curb the coronavirus in Hubei have made progress, Vice Premier Sun Chunlan said on Wednesday.

-In the eastern province of Zhejiang, with the exception of the city of Wenzhou, buses on hundreds of routes were allowed to resume operations.

-In the tourist hot spot of Sanya in the southern island province of Hainan, tourist sites - except for indoor venues such as theaters and museums - had been allowed to re-open for business.

-Reporting by Ryan Woo, Yawen Chen and Se Young Lee; Editing by Himani Sarkar, Robert Birsel
+Reporting by Ryan Woo and Yawen Chen; Additional reporting by Gabriel Crossley and Se Young Lee; Editing by Himani Sarkar, Robert Birsel & Simon Cameron-Moore